wannesm/adsphd/README.md

 on the details you send them (title, name, affiliation, ...).
 The template generates only a front and back cover for the version you want to distribute online, not for the version you send to the printing service.

+However, the template has some support to create a separate cover page.
+Use `make cover` or `python run.py cover` to generate `cover.tex` and run.

 Troubleshooting